dapierce/dapierce.github.io-archive/_posts/2017-09-02-windows-10-a-linux-dev-environment.md

 [![A screenshot of Hyper running Bash]({{site.url}}/images/2017-09-02-hyper-bash.png "Hyper is a much prettier way to use Bash in Windows")]({{site.url}}/images/2017-09-02-hyper-bash.png)

-My own preference is [Hyper](https://hyper.is/), and Linux Bash just works out of the box and can be configured to start there by editing this part of the config file:
+My own preference is [Hyper](https://hyper.is/), which allows for tabbed terminals and has great color and theming options.
+Linux Bash works out of the box and if you want Hyper to start in bash, it can be configured by editing this part of the config file:

 `shell: 'bash.exe',`

-You can find good Hyper themes and plugins here: [Awesome Hyper Github](https://github.com/bnb/awesome-hyper) and add them using the config file.
+You can find good Hyper themes and plugins here: [Awesome Hyper Github](https://github.com/bnb/awesome-hyper) and add them using the config file :sunglasses:

 With these steps done, you are now ready to take your MacOS/Linux development workflow to Windows!